TandyN/compare-databases/README.md

 - There is only 1 table in both databases.
 - There are not more than 100,000 records in each database.
 - Values in columns are not objects.
-- New columns are not corrupted data in the new database.
+- New columns that did not exist in the old database do not contain corrupted data in the new database.

 ## Requirements